pi0neerpat/Pharma-Sign/README.md

 To prevent fraud, reduce costs, and improve experiences for Providers, Pharmacies, and Patients in the prescription issuance process.

+## Current problems in script fulfillment process

+To prevent fraud, reduce costs, and improve experiences for Providers, Pharmacies, and Patients in the prescription issuance process.

 ## Key Features

 - Fill out prescription data via ReactJS web form